Hazelrigg History, Family Crest & Coats of Arms

 The surname Hazelrigg was first found in Northumberland where they held a family seat as Lords of the Manor of Wotteslade.
 In 1280, King Edward 1st of England also granted to this north country Clan the Manor of Yetham Corbet.
 Simon de Hasilrig was progenitor of this distinguished family.

 But by the late 15th century, some of the family were found at Humberstone in Leicestershire.
 "The manor [of Humberstone] was granted by the Conqueror to Hugh de Grentemaisnel, and was held as part of the honour of Leicester, in 1474, by Sir William Haselrigge."

 Early History of the Hazelrigg family

-Another 111 words (8 lines of text) covering the years 162 and 1622 are included under the topic Early Hazelrigg History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hazelrigg research.
+Another 56 words (4 lines of text) covering the years 1622, 1661, 1629 and 1632 are included under the topic Early Hazelrigg History in all our PDF Extended History products and printed products wherever possible.

 Hazelrigg Spelling Variations